ansible/awx/docs/docsite/rst/userguide/execution_environments.rst

 In some cases where the ``/etc/ssh/*`` files were added to the |ee| image due to customization of an |ee|, an SSH error may occur.
 For example, exposing the ``/etc/ssh/ssh_config.d:/etc/ssh/ssh_config.d:O`` path allows the container to be mounted, but the ownership permissions are not mapped correctly.

-If you encounter this error, or have upgraded from an older version of the controller (e.g. 3.8.x), perform the following steps:
+If you encounter this error, or have upgraded from an older version of AWX, perform the following steps:

 1. Change the container ownership on the mounted volume  to ``root``.